jeremylo/ethical-voice/README.md

 1;aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 ```

+An example is provided at `keys/keyfile.example`.

 For more information on MariaDB key files, visit the [MariaDB file key management plugin documentation](https://mariadb.com/kb/en/file-key-management-encryption-plugin/).

 ### Redis users.acl file

-In order for Redis to work properly, a `redis/users.acl` must be set properly by replacing `PLEASE_RANDOMISE` below with a random string of characters (smaller than 512 characters in length) to use as a password.
-There must not be any space between the `>` and the password you wish to set.
+In order for Redis to work properly, a `redis/users.acl` file must be configured properly.
+To do so, replace `PLEASE_RANDOMISE` below with a random string of characters (smaller than 512 characters in length) to use as a password and save it at `redis/users.acl`.
+There must not be any space between the `>` and the password you wish to use.
+Then, ensure that the _same password_ is also in the main `.env` configuration file.

 ```
 user apiworker on +@all -DEBUG allkeys >PLEASE_RANDOMISE
 ```

+An example file is provided at `redis/users.acl.example`.

 ## Acknowledgements